Life on the Farm

 Meandering is Encouraged

-There is room to roam at Old Toccoa Farm, where gentle footpaths and wooded trails meander through forests of trillium, lady slipper and flame azalea.
-Osprey and hawks are your guide along the riverside trail — a grassy, zero-grade path that hugs the banks of the Toccoa.
+There is room to roam at Old Toccoa Farm, where gentle footpaths and wooded trails meander through forests of trillium, lady slipper, fern and flame azalea.
+Osprey, hawks and a pair of resident Bald Eagles are your guide along the riverside trail — a grassy, path that hugs the banks of the Toccoa.
 Or, venture into the heart of the community on mulched trails that pass over streams and through hardwood forests shared with deer and abundant wildlife.
 Those who wish to ramble further afield can join curated adventures along the legendary Appalachian Trail or Benton MacKaye Trail.

 Pursuits & Base Camp

-Old Toccoa Farm is your basecamp for exceptional outdoor adventure — whether you’re shooting world-class rapids on the Ocoee River or hiking past thundering waterfalls along the Trout Adventure Trail, Appalachian Trail or Benton Mackaye Trail.
+Old Toccoa Farm is your basecamp for exceptional outdoor adventures — whether you’re shooting world-class rapids on the Ocoee River or hiking past thundering waterfalls along the Trout Adventure Trail, Appalachian Trail or Benton Mackaye Trail.
 You can also saddle up at one of our area stables for a ridge-top trail ride, or hit the Aska Adventure Area for miles of challenging single-track mountain biking.
 That’s not enough, there is Winged Shooting and Sporting Clays at nearby Noontootla Creek Farms and world class crafts at the John C. Campbell Folk School.
-Wherever you venture, you’ll find knowledgeable outfitters, experienced guides and friendly locals happy to help with gear selection and route planning.
+Wherever you venture, Old Toccoa Farm can connect you to knowledgeable outfitters, experienced guides and friendly locals happy to help with gear selection and route planning.

 It’s all about gathering.

 Gathering with friends and family is a favorite activity here in the mountains.
-I fact, gathering is what it’s all about.
-At Old Toccoa Farm, the simple pleasures of gathering with friends will be celebrated at home, or fireside at the soon-to-be riverside pavilion as well as at comfortable gathering spots dotting the property.
+In fact, gathering is what it’s all about.
+At Old Toccoa Farm, the simple pleasures of gathering with friends will be celebrated at home, or fireside at one of several cozy gathering spots planned throughout the community.
+By early Summer 2019, members will gather at the riverside pavilion.
 A gathering state-of-mind will be the underpinning at Old Toccoa Farm providing the perfect setting for friends making a visit, family holiday dinners, and entertaining several generations for an extended weekend.

 Memorable times together come easy with onsite concierge services that can help with anything from a massage to arranging for a day of biking, rafting, horseback riding or other off-the-farm adventures.